mohbadar/afwallet/README.md

 - Clone the repository
 - Rename the service directory name to `anar-servicename`
 - Rename artifactId to your service artifactId
+- Change the github remote address to the new service URL.
 - Add the required library as a module in service
 - Start implementing awesome features